Valerie Solanas: Later life and death

-In the mid-1970s, according to Heller, Solanas was "apparently homeless" in New York City, "continued to defend her political beliefs and the SCUM Manifesto", and "actively promoted" her new Manifesto revision.
+Solanas worked for a year and a half as an editor for Majority Report, a biweekly feminist publication.

 In the late 1980s, Ultra Violet tracked down Solanas in northern California and interviewed her over the phone.
 According to Ultra Violet, Solanas had changed her name to Onz Loh and stated that the August 1968 version of the Manifesto had many errors, unlike her own printed version of October 1967, and that the book had not sold well.
 Solanas said that until she was informed by Violet, she was unaware of Warhol's death in 1987.

-Death

-On April 25, 1988, at the age of 52, Valerie Solanas died of pneumonia at the Bristol Hotel in the Tenderloin district of San Francisco.
+On April 25, 1988, at the age of 52, Solanas died of pneumonia at the Bristol Hotel in the Tenderloin district of San Francisco.
 A building superintendent at the hotel, not on duty that night, had a vague memory of Solanas: "Once, he had to enter her room, and he saw her typing at her desk.
 There was a pile of typewritten pages beside her.
 What she was writing and what happened to the manuscript remain a mystery."
 Her mother burned all her belongings posthumously.